 A Quick Word About Bonus Depreciation

 Bonus depreciation, or the ability to accelerate depreciation, allows a business to write off more of the cost of an asset in the year the company starts using it.
-Right now in 2020, it’s being offered at 100%.

 Also, businesses with a net loss are still qualified to deduct some of the cost of new equipment and carry-forward the loss — a potentially important consideration for you and your business if you were hit hard by operating restrictions due to COVID-19.
 (Again, consult your financial advisor for specific details.)